Indonesia–Suriname relations: History

 The historical links between Indonesia and Suriname dating back to the migration of Indonesians (especially Javanese) to Suriname in 1890.
 During colonial Dutch East Indies in 19th-century, to fulfill labor need in its other colonies, the Dutch began to send large numbers of Javanese to work in Suriname.
 Most of them works in plantation and agriculture sectors.
-Today, around 70,000 citizens, or 15 percent of Suriname's demographic, have Javanese descent; some of its officials, such as cabinet ministers, are also Javanese.
+In the early 2010s, around 70,000 citizens, or 15 percent of Suriname's demographic, were of Javanese descent.
+Some of its officials, such as cabinet ministers, had Javanese ancestry.
 Bilateral diplomatic relations were officially established in 1975, although there had been an Indonesian Consulate General in Paramaribo since 1964.